 Freeing the Mind from The Burden of Regret

-The burden of regret is one of the three greatest burdens that can affect your whole outlook on life.
+The burden of regret is one of the three greatest burdens that can affect your entire outlook on life.
 If you don’t deal with the root cause of regret, it often grows to intrude continually in your thought life.
 It grows to taint your values and block you from the virtues of the spirit.

 Forgiveness is the key to releasing the burden of regret.
 Step one, realize everyone makes mistakes.
 We all have things we wish we didn’t do, and things we wish we had not done.
 Forgive yourself.
-Do it until you actually forgive yourself.
+Do it until you forgive yourself.
 Put sticky notes on everything to remind yourself by saying something like “forgiveness works”, or “I am forgiven.”
 Set a reminder on your smartphone with the note “I forgive myself.”

 Once you release this burden, you become a conqueror, enabling access to the virtues of the spirit.
 Many people identify strongly with a feeling of peace and serenity after working through the forgiveness of regret.
 So, it’s worth it.
 Keep forgiving yourself.
 Tell yourself you can’t change the past.
 Ask yourself what lesson did I or should I have learned?

 Freeing the Mind from The Burden of Revenge